 You will also need an acknowledgment in writing from your gift’s recipient, saying that you made such a donation.

-Furthermore, if the property is valued at over $500, you have to complete the Form 8283 tax form.
+Furthermore, if the property is valued at over $500, you have to complete the Form 8283.
 This form should be included with your other documents when you file your taxes.

 Pointers When Donating Items That Are Not Cash